deco3500/eventus/README.md

 4. Day 4: Build a rough prototype.
 The focus here is the usability not design.
 5. Day 5: Show the prototype to the users not from our group (probably from tutors or other students) and receive feedback from the users.

-####**The project development should be divided into several cycles.
+The project development should be divided into several cycles.
 This product will be developed by using Scrum framework.
-This is the project iteration plan**
+####**This is the project iteration plan**

-1. Cycle 0: Project preparation and planning.
+1. Sprint 0: Project preparation and planning.
 In this stage, we will prepare everything to make this application.
 The activities are making the mockups of the application, preparing the development environment, designing the database, dividing the epics into several stories and later divide the stories into tasks, making testing criteria and making the API blueprint.
-2. Cycle 1: Start developing and testing the major parts of the application.
+2. Sprint 1: Start developing and testing the major parts of the application.
 However before the start of Cycle 1, we need to talk to each other and try to assign each task to each member.
 The deliverables in this cycle is the application but limited to major features only.
-3. Cycle 2: Start developing and testing the minor parts of the application and refining the major parts based on the received critiques.
+3. Sprint 2: Start developing and testing the minor parts of the application and refining the major parts based on the received critiques.
 This is the last cycle for this project development.
 The deliverables in this cycle is the complete application.

 By using the resources provided to us with current technology, knowledge and research, the team will be able to carry out important tasks for Eventus to be developed.
 We need a mobile developer to develop this application with a knowledge of relational database, server side development and client side development.
 We are likely going to develop this application by using Ionic Framework not native mobile application.
 We also need a UX skill for designing an application that is intuitive to be used by anyone.